Ted Sarandos: Early career (1983–2000)

-Netflix
+Netflix (1999–present)

 After meeting Netflix CEO Reed Hastings in 1999, Sarandos joined Netflix in 2000.
-He serves as its co-chief executive officer and chief content officer, overseeing Netflix's original programming and entertainment efforts.
-He is also a member of the Peabody Awards board of directors, which is presented by the University of Georgia's Henry W. Grady College of Journalism and Mass Communication.
+He serves as its co-chief executive officer.
+Before that, he was the company's chief content officer, overseeing Netflix's original programming and entertainment efforts.

 Sarandos was responsible for initiating the first round of original programming at Netflix, starting with Lilyhammer, and then continuing with the breakout David Fincher series starring Kevin Spacey, House of Cards.
 Beginning with House of Cards, which was bought for $100 million in a March 2011 deal, Sarandos created the model where Netflix purchases multiple seasons of shows without pilot orders.
 Sarandos sees the focus as being on subscriber growth as a reflection of revenue health over ratings.
-This has since changed as Netflix has recently decided to initiate an Ad-Supported model which allows the users to pay a lower price but have advertisements on their site, this was also believed to be the work of Ted Sarandos.
+This has since changed as Netflix has recently decided to initiate an Ad-Supported model which allows the users to pay a lower price but have advertisements on their site.

 Sarandos uses algorithms at Netflix to predict what programs viewers will want to watch prior to producing them.
 His personal algorithm focuses on 30% judgement (as a highest priority), with 70% focused on a base of data.
 He also said that the focus is on the audience, and that there is no programming grid – or appointment linear-based television – that is typically used by traditional TV networks.
 Barometers of success are if the audience completes watching the show, the timeframe within which they finish watching a series if there is social media buzz by critics and fans.
 Sarandos said that the preference is for a show to run for multiple seasons and build a fan base.
 Sarandos believes the model allows the viewer to be in control, and to watch only the content they enjoy.
-The more serialized the show is, the longer the revenue stream.
-Sarandos sees cost per hour basis as greater the more total run time there is across the lifetime of a show, as it is often not cost savings to produce less original content once production is underway.

-Sarandos said the comparison of TV network ratings to Netflix isn't meaningful as the typical Netflix release model of pushing out content is full season availability at once.
-No advertising means there's no need for typical ratings.
-He said Netflix aggregates audiences over a very long period of time, where Netflix can tell if a show will be successful by using a regression models that tells Netflix, based on the first hour of viewing, how successful the show will be over the life of its license.
+He said Netflix aggregates audiences over a very long period of time, where Netflix can tell if a show will be successful by using a regression model that tells Netflix, based on the first hour of viewing, how successful the show will be over the life of its license.